THEATRICAL FIREARMS SAFETY INFORMATION.

 1. The Director choses the look he requires.

-2. The Armourer and the military adviser will assess and decide who is safe and competent to fire a blank weapon on set.
+2. The Armourer and the Military adviser will assess and decide who is safe and competent to fire a blank weapon on set during an assessment.

 3. Armourers weapons and procedures may be different to what your course provider taught you.